MisfiTTTTT/iotf-rtd/docs/index.rst

 ============

 Welcome to the documentation/reference material for IBM's IoT Platform service.
 If you are looking for tutorials you can find them on developerWorks Recipes_.
+Putting a deliberate change in this to make sure it blocks correctly!

 .. _Recipes: https://developer.ibm.com/recipes/